Westall railway station

-Westall railway station is a commuter railway station on the Pakenham and Cranbourne lines, which are part of the Melbourne railway network.
+Westall station is a railway station operated by Metro Trains Melbourne on the Pakenham and Cranbourne lines, both part of the Melbourne rail network.
 It serves the south-eastern suburb of Clayton South, in Melbourne, Victoria, Australia.
-Westall station is a ground-level premium station, featuring two side platforms.
-It opened on 6 February 1951, with the current station provided in 2010.
+Westall station originally comprised two workers-only platforms for staff at the adjacent Martin & King railway coach-building factory.
+On 1 June 1959, it became available to the general public, and all services began stopping there.